adxsoft/logseqadvancedquerybuilder/README.md

     - not tag4
 """)
 ```
-3. To run the unit tests you must do step 1 above and then run *test.py*

 which will print the following advanced query that you can copy and paste (using Cmd/Ctrl Shift V) directly into Logseq

 ```clojure